 Sick Pay Definition

 Sick pay usually is equivalent to a full day’s pay for each full day of work that is missed, and the amount of sick pay offered varies by employer.

-Employers may be required to give employees up to 12 weeks of unpaid sick leave under the Family and Medical Leave Act (FMLA).
+Employers may be required to give employees up to 12 weeks of unpaid leave for serious health conditions under the Family and Medical Leave Act (FMLA).
 This law applies to employers with 50 or more employees.

 Last Updated By